 Here you’ll find literature, essays, vdp studies, and informational material about Pfandbriefe and real-estate, public-sector, ship, and aircraft financing.
 It also includes our extensive vdp publication series, which brings together the knowledge and experience of a variety of Pfandbrief experts, who offer in-depth examinations of such aspects as the mortgage lending value, funding issues, and security rights over real property in Europe.
 Where available, you can also order our publication series in print version.

-Findings of a survey conducted among the member banks of the Association of German Pfandbrief Banks
+Results of a survey conducted among the member institutions of the Association of German Pfandbrief Banks (vdp)

 No publications available for current filter settings.